secretGeek/today-i-learned-staging/powershell/regex_with_powershell.md

-﻿# regex with powershell - only a few things you need to know to get you started
+﻿# Regex with powershell - only a few things you need to know to get you started

 Use operators such as `-replace`, `-match` and `-split`.